Choosing a Bonsai Stand

 Measure the width and depth of your bonsai pot, and aim for a stand with dimensions slightly larger to create space around the tree.

-Rectangular or Square Stands: Great for most all bonsai trees with any style.
+Rectangular or Square Stands: Great for most all bonsai trees.
 If you look at Bonsai Shows on-line, most all stands are squares or rectangles.
-The reason is that other shapes are hard to find.
+The reason is that other shapes like oval & round are not necessary wrong, but they are hard to find.
+I make oval and round Bonsai stands in a low profile style that are only 1-3"tall.

 3. Height of the Stand

-Taller stands are often used to bring the tree it up to eye level for easy viewing to a smaller bonsai.
+Taller stands are often used to bring the tree it up to eye level for easy viewing, and also is good for large tree with large pots.

-It is also up to you as an artist to choose.
-You may chooses a height that makes you feel good when looking at the display as whole.
+It is your personal choice as an Bonsai artist that counts the most.
+Chooses a size and shape that makes you feel good when looking at the display as whole.

 4. Material and Finish